inakizamores/MenuFacil/README.md

 For comprehensive details about the project and development progress, see:
 - [DEVELOPMENT_PROGRESS.md](./DEVELOPMENT_PROGRESS.md) - Complete project documentation and current status

+## Recent Updates

+### Form Validation System Improvements (July 2024)
+- Implemented Zod validation for restaurant forms (creation and editing)
+- Enhanced form validation library with better schema integration
+- Added detailed documentation for validation utilities
+- Fixed type-related issues for UUID fields

+For developers continuing work on this project, the next steps should focus on implementing validation for menu-related forms following the patterns established in the restaurant form implementation.
+See `DEVELOPMENT_PROGRESS.md` for detailed guidance on the next steps.

 ## Features

 - 🍽️ **Menu Management**: Create and manage digital menus for your restaurant